Frencil/galaxy_of_nuclides/docs/ContributingInfo.md

 ### Don't nest tags!

 This light markup is *not* designed for nesting and it will break if nested.
-The emphasis and link tags shouldn't need to be neseted anyway since they're more or less mutually exclusive.
+The emphasis and link tags shouldn't need to be nested anyway since they're more or less mutually exclusive.
 You can put a line break inside an emphasis tag by closing and restarting the tag on either side of the break, like so:

 ```
 This sentence has a [em1]multi-line[em1][br][em1]emphasis[em1].
 Foo...